Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: The semiclassical case of a polynomial potential

 \begin{rmk} Bonan and Nevai~\cite{Bonan1984OrthogonalI} actually prove that $[\partial_x]_{L^2}$ is bidiagonal if and only if $V$ is of the form~\eqref{eqn:V-form}, up to a translation and scaling (in $x$). \end{rmk}

-In order to justify the invertibility of $P$ and to get explicit compactness estimates for its inverse, we need a precise control on the growths of the $\alpha_n$'s and the $\beta_n$'s, and thus on the growth of the $b_n$'s.
-Indeed, using the triangular structure of $P$ one can easily derive a formal inverse $P^{-1}$, but to prove that this yields a well defined and bounded operator, and to then get quantitative compactness estimates, we will need an estimate of the form
+In order to justify the invertibility of $P$ (or equivalently, of $D_{>0}$) and to get explicit compactness estimates for its inverse, we need a precise control on the growths of the $\alpha_n$'s and the $\beta_n$'s, and thus on the growth of the $b_n$'s.
+Indeed, using the triangular structure of $P$ one can easily derive a formal inverse $P^{-1}$, but to prove that this yields a well-defined and bounded operator, and to then get quantitative compactness estimates, we will need an estimate of the form

-with an explicit threshold $N$ and constant $\theta$.
-This condition, which naturally appears in our proof of Theorem~\ref{thm:quant-compact} in Section~\ref{subsubsec:compactness}, was also already used in~\cite{Breden2015RigorousPart} in the slightly more general context of tridiagonal operators.
+with explicit threshold $N_0$ and constant $\theta$.
+This condition, which naturally appears in our proof of Theorem~\ref{thm:quant-compact} in Section~\ref{subsubsec:compactness}, was already used in~\cite{Breden2015RigorousPart} in the slightly more general context of tridiagonal operators.

-Looking at~\eqref{eqn:bread}, a formal calculation suggests that $b_n\sim \sqrt{n}/\sqrt{3}$ as $n\to\infty$, and this can in fact be established rigorously~\cite[§6]{Alsulami2015ASolutions}.
-From the formulas~\eqref{eqn:alpha-beta-def} and the fact that $a_n = \sqrt{b_n}$, we get $\beta_n/\alpha_n \to 1/3$, which shows the existence of a $\theta<1$ and of an $N$ large enough such that~\eqref{eqn:cond_theta} holds.
-However, since we require explicit $N$ and $\theta$, we need more quantitative estimates on the $a_n$'s (or equivalently on the $b_n$'s), like the ones stated in Proposition~\ref{prop:bread-bounds}, with explicit constants $c^-$ and $c^+$.
+Looking at~\eqref{eqn:intro-bread}, a formal calculation suggests that $b_n\sim \sqrt{n}/\sqrt{3}$ as $n\to\infty$, and this can in fact be established rigorously~\cite[§6]{Alsulami2015ASolutions}.
+From the formulae~\eqref{eqn:alpha-beta-def} and the fact that $a_n = \sqrt{b_n}$, we get $\beta_n/\alpha_n \to 1/3$, which shows the existence of a $\theta<1$ and of an $N_0$ large enough such that~\eqref{eqn:cond_theta} holds.
+However, since we require explicit $N_0$ and $\theta$, we need more quantitative estimates on the $a_n$'s (or equivalently on the $b_n$'s), like the ones stated in Proposition~\ref{prop:bread-bounds}, with explicit constants $c^-$ and $c^+$.
 In order to establish these bounds, we have to overcome the following difficulties.
-While the recurrence relation~\eqref{eqn:bread} might seem in appearance very innocent, it turns out that it is extremely unstable and sensitive to initial conditions.
-More is in fact true~\cite{Alsulami2015ASolutions,Bonan1984OrthogonalI}: the initial condition given by~\eqref{eqn:bread-initial} is the unique one such that $b_n\geq 0$ for all $n\in \N$.
-In particular, this suggests that one cannot get estimates solely from~\eqref{eqn:bread}, the positivity condition being crucial.
+While the recurrence relation~\eqref{eqn:intro-bread} might seem in appearance very innocent, it turns out that it is extremely unstable and sensitive to initial conditions.
+More is in fact true~\cite{Alsulami2015ASolutions,Bonan1984OrthogonalI}: the initial condition given by~\eqref{eqn:intro-bread-initial} is the unique one such that $b_n\geq 0$ for all $n\in \N$.
+In particular, this suggests that one cannot get estimates solely from~\eqref{eqn:intro-bread}, the positivity condition being crucial.
 This furthermore constitutes a computational challenge as even calculating a finite number of terms in double precision quickly diverges from the positive solution.